Schaka/janitorr/README.md

 Before using this, please make sure you've created the `application.yml` file and put it in the correct config directory you intend to map.
 The application requires it.
 You need to supply it, or Janitorr will not start correctly.
 You don't have to publish ANY ports on the host machine.
+If you're seeing any problems, consult [the Wiki](https://github.com/Schaka/janitorr/wiki/Troubleshooting).

 An example of a `docker-compose.yml` may look like this: